Learn to DJ – The complete beginners guide!

 DJing is a concept based on an individual using equipment to play two or more sources of music, using various music manipulation techniques to avoid pauses and gaps when putting songs together.

 The roots of DJing were born out of a somewhat musical rebellion.
-This modern art form was cemented in 1970s Jamaica and New York City where DJs pioneered techniques using only a couple of turntables and make-shift mixing equipment to flick between the audio.
+DJs in 1970s Jamaica and New York City cemented this modern art form by pioneering techniques using only a couple of turntables and makeshift mixing equipment to flick between audio tracks.

-Although DJ culture was largely built by early hip-hop DJs, the roots of modern DJing stem back even further.
-DJ Francis Grasso popularised a now fundamental and absolutely essential skill in a 1960s New York City nightclub.
-Beatmatching.
+Early hip-hop DJs largely built DJ culture, but the roots of modern DJing go back even further.
+DJ Francis Grasso popularised a now fundamental and absolutely essential skill in a 1960s New York City nightclub – Beatmatching.

 Beatmatching